jstormes/self-watering/README.md

 Searching found this:  https://electronics.stackexchange.com/questions/661213/low-voltage-cut-off-of-solar-panel-supply

-Second, the kit I used a relay.
+Second, the kit I bought used a relay.
 While it works, being outdoors exposed to moisture it is only a matter of time before the contact corrode.

 So for the second stage moisture sensing circuit, we need to replace the relay with a MOSFET to control the motor.